SimpleMobileTools/Simple-Gallery/README.md

 A gallery for viewing photos and videos.

-Albums are sorted by the modified time of the last item in them from the latest to oldest.
-Photos are zoomable, they can be previewed in multiple columns depending on the size of the display and portrait/landscape mode.
+A simple tool useable for viewing photos and videos.
+Items can be sorted by date, size, name both ascending or descending, photos can be zoomed in.
+Media files are shown in multiple columns, depending on the size of the display.
 They can be renamed, shared or deleted.

+The Gallery is also offered for third party usage for previewing images / videos, adding attachments at email clients etc. It's perfect for everyday usage.

+Contains no ads or unnecessary permissions.
+It is fully opensource, provides a Dark theme too.

 <a href='https://play.google.com/store/apps/details?id=com.simplemobiletools.gallery'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png' height=60/></a>
 <a href="https://f-droid.org/app/com.simplemobiletools.gallery"><img src="https://f-droid.org/badge/get-it-on.png" alt="Get it on F-Droid" height="60"></a>